 About the Westchester Natural Gas Moratorium

-In partnership with our customers, stakeholders, and regulators, we have made great improvements to the air quality in our service area with customers converting from oil to natural gas for their heating needs.
+We’ve made great improvements to the air quality in our service area with customers converting from oil to natural gas for their heating needs.
 The demand for natural gas, however, is outpacing supply on the coldest days due to those conversions, preference for natural gas use in new building construction projects, and constraints on interstate pipelines that bring natural gas to customers in Westchester County.
-These interstate pipeline constraints do not affect our existing customers, but limit our ability to serve new customers on the coldest days, when demand for natural gas is at its peak.
+These constraints do not affect our existing customers, but limit our ability to serve new customers on the coldest days, when demand for natural gas is at its peak.

 In the affected area, the moratorium applies to:

 - New residential, and commercial and industrial customer gas service connections.